 Severance Plan.
-The Severance Plan provides that, in connection with a termination of the named executive officer's employment by the Company without "cause" (other than due to death or disability) or resignation for "good reason," in either case, other than within three months prior to, on or within 24 months, following the consummation of a "change in control", each named executive officer will be entitled to receive (i) payment of his base salary for a specified period (18 months for Mr. Berg and 12 months for Messrs.
-Willis and O'Connor), (ii) payment of an amount equal to a pro-rated portion of his annual bonus for the fiscal year in which termination occurs (if any), based on actual performance for the year as determined by the Board (or a committee thereof) and pro-rated based on the number of days the executive was employed during such fiscal year, and (iii) subject to the named executive officer's election of COBRA coverage, payment of a monthly amount equal to the monthly health premiums for such coverage paid by the Company on behalf of the named executive officer and any eligible dependents immediately prior to the date of termination until the earlier of the end of a specified period (18 months for Mr. Berg and 12 months for Messrs.
-Willis and O'Connor), the date that the named executive officer and his eligible dependents cease to be eligible for COBRA coverage, and the date on which the named executive officer obtains health coverage from another employer.
+The Severance Plan provides that, in connection with a termination of the named executive officer's employment by the Company without "cause" (other than due to death or disability) or resignation for "good reason," in either case, other than within three months prior to, or on or within 24 months following, the consummation of a "change in control", each named executive officer will be entitled to receive (i) payment of his or her base salary for a specified period (18 months for Mr. Willis and 12 months for Ms. Wasserman and Mr. O'Connor), (ii) payment of an amount equal to a pro-rated portion of his or her annual bonus for the fiscal year in which termination occurs (if any), based on actual performance for the year as determined by the Board of Directors (or a committee thereof) and pro-rated based on the number of days the executive was employed during such fiscal year, and (iii) subject to the named executive officer's election of COBRA coverage, payment of a monthly amount equal to the monthly health premiums for such coverage paid by the Company on behalf of the named executive officer and any eligible dependents immediately prior to the date of termination until the earlier of the end of a specified period (18 months for Mr. Willis and 12 months for Ms. Wasserman and Mr. O'Connor), the date that the named executive officer and his or her eligible dependents cease to be eligible for COBRA coverage, and the date on which the named executive officer obtains health coverage from another employer.